clopca/cdk-vpclattice-alpha/API.md

 - *Implements:* <a href="#cdk-vpclattice-alpha.IServiceNetwork">IServiceNetwork</a>

-Create a vpcLattice Service Network.
+Define a VPC Lattice Service Network.

 #### Initializers <a name="Initializers" id="cdk-vpclattice-alpha.ServiceNetwork.Initializer"></a>